Winterson-Islary/base-weather-app/README.md

 # base-weather-app
-Input a city and get the weather forecast.
+Input a city name and get the weather forecast.